ftis-admin/Sharif-Judge/README.md

 Download the latest release from https://github.com/mjnaderi/Sharif-Judge/releases

+**NOTE:** This is the custom distro for [Parahyangan Catholic University (UNPAR)](https://it.unpar.ac.id/?utm_source=ftis-admin-git)'s course that requires judge system.
+This distro provides you a login with RADIUS and/or LDAP.

+**NOTICE:** Currently we're still doing some experiment with this.
+Please bear with us.

 ## Features
   * Multiple user roles (admin, head instructor, instructor, student)
   * Sandboxing _(not yet for python)_